-To unzip an installation folder file.zip to the /var/xyz/folder, for example, run the given command below:
+To unzip an installation folder file.zip to the /var/xyz/folder, for example, run the below given commands in linux:

 sudo unzip installation.zip -d /var/xyz

-We're using sudo in the command above because the user we're logging in as normally doesn't have write access to the /var/www directory.
-When you use sudo to decompress ZIP data, the extracted files and folders are owned by root.
+We're using sudo command above because the user we're logging in as normally doesn't have write access to the /var/www directory.
+When you use sudo to decompress ZIP data, the root owns the extracted files and folders.